 Editor’s note: This article on CVD Residual Risk addresses the HCP treatment and management of patients living with diabetes who have an increased risk for heart disease.
-If you are interested in more information you can visit our sister site, CardioCareLive for more information.
+If you are interested in more information, check out our CME programs.

 An expert cardiologist, takes an in-depth look at CVD residual risk.
 Topics covered include reasons for cascade screening for elevated Low Density Lipoproteins (LDL), therapies for reducing LDL levels, and some of the causes for higher than normal LDL levels.

 Dr. Alan S Brown, MD, Director of the Cardiology Division at Advocate Lutheran General Hospital in Park Ridge, IL reminds viewers of the primary goal and guidelines for treatment is “LDL reduction.”